PoorlyDefinedBehaviour/poorlydefinedbehaviour.github.io/content/posts/async.md

 }
 ```

 Note that instead of having a stack, each task holds only the data necessary to transition to the next state aka the coroutines are stackless.
 Having lightweight tasks allows the runtime to handle huge numbers of concurrent operations at once.
+This type of coroutines is known as stackless because unlike goroutines they do not need a stack to hold data necessary to complete the computation.

 ## Tokio